weikengchen/libdpf/README.md

 The project is inspired by the discussion with Frank Wang in https://github.com/frankw2/libfss, their construction is more general, rather than specifically PIR-purpose one-bit implementation.
 We also use their idea of fixed key (and public) cipher (with AES-NI) to accelarate and simplify the one-way function.
 For details, please check this paper in NSDI'17.

 Frank Wang, Catherine Yun, Shafi Goldwasser, Vinod Vaikuntanathan, and Matei Zaharia.
 "Splinter: Practical Private Queries on Public Data."
 NSDI 2017. https://www.usenix.org/system/files/conference/nsdi17/nsdi17-wang-frank.pdf

+## How to install

+Install cmake and libssl-dev. use "cmake ." to generate Makefile, and then make.

+Note that our implementation strongly requires AES-NI.
+Please check whether the Flags in /proc/cpuinfo indicated "aes".

+We consider the machine to be at least 64-bit.